-27 - 29 June 2022 Jewish Collectors and Patterns of Taste (1850-1930).
-Workshop at the Sorbonne, with visits to Musée Nissim de Camondo (Paris) and the Château de Champs.
+28-29 June 2021 Jewish Collectors and Patterns of Taste (1850-1930).
+Workshop at the Musée des Arts Décoratifs, with visits to Musée Nissim de Camondo (Paris) and the Château de Champs.
 It will explore the networks and cultural horizons of Jewish collectors across Europe, examining their contribution to key artistic trends.